mlavi/calmbootcamp/udacity/hce/3/outline.md

         - Set up Calm \> Settings \> Provider for AWS
         - Allow region, Add CentOS AMI
         - Save provider and verify
-        - Add AWS to existing student project
+        - COURSE3 CLUSTER with CentOS8.2?
+Add AWS to existing student project
         - Add environment config for AWS
     - EXERCISE/LAB: C3L2E3 Deploy off-prem to a public cloud
       - Publish LAMP blueprint to hybrid project
       - Deploy LAMP to AHV
       - Deploy LAMP to AWS
+      - Can we take an IAM.CSV to Calm DSL
   - Quiz: what steps would be required to make a blueprint hybrid with a new provider?
     1. Settings \> Provider \> Add New, Save, Verify
         \> Projects \> \$STUDENTID: Add Provider,